Inverting Non-Injective Functions with Twin Neural Network Regression: Neural Network Architectures

 \section{Neural Network Architectures}

-Both the traditional neural network regression and twin neural network regression methods are built using the same architecture and implemented through the TensorFlow library \cite{Tensorflow2015}.
+All neural networks methods, including the traditional neural network regression, the twin neural network regression methods and the mixture density networks, are built using the same architecture and implemented through the TensorFlow library \cite{Tensorflow2015}.
 They consist of two hidden layers with 640 neurons each and relu activation functions.
-The final layer contains one single neuron without an activation function.
+The final layer contains one single neuron without an activation function, while the MDN outputs parameters of a Gaussian mixture model(weights, means and variances).
 I train the neural networks using the adam optimizer, and use learning rate and early stop callbacks that reduce the learning rate by 50\% or stop training if the loss stops decreasing.
 For this reason, it is enough to set the number of epochs large enough such that the early stopping is always triggered.
 The batch sizes are 32, that data is either supplied through a normal data set or through a generator that samples new training data points on the fly.
+For MDNs, the mixture components were adjusted in steps of 5 ranging from 5 to 500.
+Training of the MDNs is very unstable, which is why it was necessary to manually search for converged models.